 Presented by the Center for the History of Collecting, the film Citizen Lane combines drama and documentary to tell the story of art collector, dealer, philanthropist, and gallery director Hugh Lane, who founded The Municipal Gallery of Modern Art in 1908 (now Dublin City Gallery The Hugh Lane).
-Following the screening, there will be comments by Dr. Morna O’Neill, Associate Professor at Wake Forest University and author of Hugh Lane: The Art Market and the Art Museum (1893-1915) (Yale University Press, 2018), and a small reception.
+Following the screening, there were comments by both the films producer, Sheila Ahern, and Dr. Morna O’Neill, Associate Professor at Wake Forest University and author of Hugh Lane: The Art Market and the Art Museum (1893-1915) (Yale University Press, 2018).

 Art as Cultural Emissary: A Dialogue on International Perspectives of American Art

 Co-organized by the Center for the History of Collecting and the Terra Foundation for American Art, a panel of American art scholars from China (Chen Yao), Brazil (Valéria Piccoli), and Australia (Chris McAuliffe) engaged in a discussion moderated by historian and art historian Neil Harris, University of Chicago, that shed light on the reception and interpretation of American Art in countries beyond our shores.
 The event also celebrated the publication Conversations with the Collection: A Terra Foundation Collection Handbook, which was distributed to all attendees.

 Celebrating a Great Collector and His Domaine: The Duke d'Aumale and the Art Collections at Chantilly